dhruvsingh510/landing-page/README.md

 # landing-page
 This is a static website that I made with my friends for my project work.
-I worked on the landing page for our fictitious company 'SOLO MUSIC'.
+I worked on the landing page for our fictitious company 'SOL MUSIC'.
 You can check out the website over here : https://the-dhruv-singh.github.io/landing-page/